formlio/forml/docs/workflow/index.rst

 .. important::
-    While the other ML frameworks and platforms out there are typically *model-centric* (having their discrete *train* process produce *model(s)* that get separately deployed for serving the *predict* phase), ForML, in contrast, is rather *workflow-centric* - ensuring all the steps (i.e. workflow) applied during the *predict* phase strictly reflect the original *train* process.
+    While the other ML frameworks and platforms out there are typically *model-centric* (having their discrete *train* process produce *model(s)* that get separately deployed for serving the *predict* phase), ForML, in contrast, is rather *workflow-centric* - ensuring all the steps (i.e. workflow) applied during the *predict* phase consistently reflect the original *train* process.
 That's achieved by an inseparable integration of both the *train* as well as the *apply* (predict) representations of the specific ML scenario into a single ForML expression.
 Essentially every single ForML workflow expands into one of the two related task graphs depending on